 Laura Leigh, Founder and President of Wild Horse Education

 Wild Horse Education was created by Leigh out of necessity.
 Leigh has a background in journalism and saw a real void in the information available to the public and the subsequent inability to address problems proactively.
 Leigh founded WHE to take on that challenge and address long standing issues head-on, like the fight against abuse.
+Through field work, research and litigation, this org has gained ground.

 For those of you that do not know Laura, her body of work is impressive.
-Once called a “one woman wrecking crew” against the actions of the BLM by a writer for the LVRJ and LA Times, her resume includes a decade of on the range data collection and documentation that has been taken into court.
+Once called a “one woman wrecking crew” against the actions of the BLM by a writer for the LVRJ and LA Times, her resume includes over a decade of on the range data collection and documentation that has been taken into court.
 The amazing court rulings that were deemed “impossible” by many have been the driving force for policy change.
 She is the only person in history to take BLM to court over the inhumane treatment of wild horses at roundups.
 But her work is not limited to roundups; First Amendment cases brought access to roundups, cases against inequity on range have stopped legally unjustified removals before they could begin.

 A few quotes from authors: